 - Iberian imperialism and language evolution in Latin America (edited volume, University of Chicago Press, 2014)

 - Complexity in language: Developmental and evolutionary perspectives (lead editor, co-edited with Christophe Coupé & François Pellegrino.
 Cambridge University Press, 2017)

-- Bridging linguistics and economics (co-edited with Cécile B. Vigouroux; in production at Cambridge University Press, Publication anticipated for April 2020)
+- Bridging linguistics and economics (co-edited with Cécile B. Vigouroux, Cambridge University Press, 2020).

 - 2017a.
 “Individuals, populations, and timespace: Perspectives on the ecology of language Revisited.”
 Language Ecology 1.75-103 (co-authored with Cécile B. Vigouroux.)

 - 2017b.
 “Language vitality: The weak theoretical underpinnings of what can be an exciting research area.”
 Language.
 Perspectives 93.e-202-e223; 93.e306-e316.

 - 2018a. “‘Socio-Cultural Transmission’ in Language Evolution?
 Comment on ‘Rethinking [the] Foundations of Language from a Multidisciplinary Perspective’” by Tao Gong, Lan Shuai, & Yicheng Wu.
 Physics of Life Reviews. https://doi.org/10.1016/j.plrev.2018.06.015.

 - 2018b.
 “Language evolution from an ecological perspective.”
 In the Handbook of ecolinguistics, ed. by Alwin Fill & Hermine Benz, 73-88.
 Routledge.